G00398275/pands-project/README.md

 * 2) Sepal Length vs Sepal Width indicates the opposite.
 * 3) Sepal Length vs Petal Length indicates good regression for versicolor and virginica, but not for setosa.
 * 4) Sepal Length vs Petal Width also indicates a level of regression for versicolor and virginica but not for setosa.

-* 5) Overall this pairplot indicates that the setosa species may not be suitable to build a predicitive model in this way but some dimensions of virginica and versicolor could be used.
-This should be support and/or confirmed by creating these scatter plots for each pair of data and calculating the regression value of each plot.
+Following assessment of these initial histograms and the pairplot the next course of action is to group the data by species and subsequently plot histograms.
+This will give a better visual indication of the data and help the observer to notice any differences in dimensions between the species.

-GRAPHICAL REPRESENTATION - HISTOGRAMS (GROUPED BY SPECIES) The iris dataset was divided into species and each dimension was plotted on a histogram.
+## GRAPHICAL REPRESENTATION - HISTOGRAMS (GROUPED BY SPECIES)
+The iris dataset was divided into species and each dimension was plotted on a histogram.
-This helps us to visualise the data in a better manner than the pairplot.
+This helps us to visualise the data in a clearer manner than the pairplot.

 ![](2021-04-16-12-15-56.png)